 In my experience, relaxing helps.
 How can you do that?
 What helps you to feel more relaxed?

-Letting go of how you think you, other people, or the circumstances should be and instead, allowing everything to be as it is, without resisting it, without fighting the reality, will help you to enjoy what IS here now.
+What will help you enjoy what IS here now is letting go of how you think you, other people, or the circumstances should be and instead, allowing everything to be as it is, without resisting it, without fighting the reality.
 Who’s cracking a joke?
-Who gave you a juicy (maybe virtual) hug?
+Who gave you a juicy hug?
 Who revealed something about themselves you didn’t know?

 Where and with whom can you connect?